mohamedelfiky/pinews/README.md

 PiNews small app for users to pin his favorite news and share it to social media.

 ### Todos
+ - Fix heroku images by using flicker api for saving images
  - Write Tests for angular app by jasmine.js
  - Implement scrapy (python) scripts to update news automatically from news sites
  - Add Sidekiq to run scrapy python scripts in queues